Question

 Answer

-Apache reads .htaccess files starting from the top-level directory and then works to apply rules as read to any subdirectories from where the rule was found.
+Apache reads .htaccess files starting from the top-level directory of the document root and then any subdirectories within the request.
+The rules are applied in the order they are read.

-The .htaccess located in the path specified above will also affect any of the subdirectories located within "public_html".
+For example, the .htaccess located in the public_html directory will also affect any of the subdirectories within it.

 \__uploads